347th Rescue Wing: Takhli RTAFB

-Korat RTAFB
+Korat Royal Thai Air Force Base

 429 Tactical Fighter Squadron Korat RTAFB 1974.

 With the return of Takhli to the Royal Thai Air Force, the two F-111A squadrons (428th TFS, 429th TFS) of the 347th TFW were transferred to Korat Royal Thai Air Force Base.
 At Korat, the 347th TFW performed training readiness missions.
 It participated in the recovery of the American merchantman SS Mayaguez from the Khmer Rouge 13–14 May 1975.
 Two F-111As aircraft sank and/or damaged several Khmer Rouge gunboats near Koh Tang Island during the engagement with Kymer forces.

 On 30 June 1975, the 347 TFW was inactivated.
 The 428 TFS and 429 TFS and associated F-111A aircraft returned to Nellis Air Force Base, Nevada and were reassigned to the 474th Tactical Fighter Wing.

 Post Vietnam era

-Moody AFB
+Moody Air Force Base

 McDonnell Douglas F-4E-39-MC Phantom Serial 68-0447 of the 70th Tactical Fighter Squadron, 1984.
 This aircraft was retired to AMARC in 1991.

 Squadron COs' F-16As of the 347th TFW's 68th, 69th and 70th TFS in formation with the 347th wing flagship.

-On 1 December 1975 the 347th Tactical Fighter Wing was reactivated at Moody AFB, Georgia as a tactical fighter wing under Tactical Air Command (TAC).
+On 1 December 1975 the 347th Tactical Fighter Wing was reactivated at Moody Air Force Base, Georgia as a tactical fighter wing under Tactical Air Command (TAC).
 Operational fighter squadrons at Moody were: